 As a result, the first community-driven food pantry was initiated.
 For many year, the Food Pantry was run under the auspices of Anne Steinbeck.

 By 2006, the Department of Health and Human Services was no longer able to meet the growing demand; thus Ruthie and Carl Long answered a community call and stepped forward to found GCFP as a 501c3 non-profit organization.
 This need for food has continued throughout the decades with the Food Pantry serving as the go-to resource for people seeking short-term and emergency food assistance.

-In 2012, Ruthie and Carl Long, now in their 70s and after almost seven years of managing GCFP and giving out over 9,651 boxes of food on a “volunteer” basis wanted to retire.
-On May 21, 2012, Jeanette Klepinger volunteered to step in and continue the service to the Gunnison community.
-But, she couldn’t do it without the help of 23 wonderful volunteers!
+In 2012, Ruthie and Carl Long, after almost seven years of managing GCFP and giving out over 9,651 boxes of food on a “volunteer” basis wanted to retire.
+So, Jeanette Klepinger volunteered to step in and continue the service to the Gunnison community.
+In 2015, Katie Dix took over Pantry operations

 from Jeanette, serving as the Board President for a four-year term, and growing the Pantry to what it is today; and organization run

 with nearly 55 volunteers where dignity and nutrition are priorities for all Pantry recipients.
 In January 2018, the Pantry welcomed there first-ever paid Executive Director, Cassidy Tawse-Garcia, who will be managing Pantry operations going forward.

 Over a span of 55 years the Food Pantry has morphed from an obscure room in the basement of the County Courthouse to a small, inviting storefront in a discreet location in Gunnison.
 A hanging flower basket and a small garden plot welcome visitors in the summer and an American flag flies outside our entrance year-round.